-In this paper, we explore the notion of computation in the TAM - what is it, and how is it accomplished?
-Despite its deliberate over-simplification, the TAM is a computationally expressive model.
-For instance, Winfree proved [10] that in two or more spatial dimensions, the TAM is capable of Turing-universal computation.
-In other words, it is possible to construct, for any Turing machine M and any input string w, a finite assembly system (i.e., finite set of tile types) that tiles the first quadrant and encodes the set of all configurations that M goes through when processing the input string w.
-This implies that the process of self-assembly can (1) be directed algorithmically, and (2) be used to evaluate computable functions.
+Note that the universality of the TAM implies that it is possible to construct, for any Turing machine M and any input string w, a finite assembly system (i.e., finite set of tile types) that tiles the first quadrant and encodes the set of all configurations that M goes through when processing the input string w.
+In other words, the process of self-assembly can be, in some sense, directed algorithmically.
+But how is the computational expressiveness of a tile assembly system to be measured?
+In other words, what is the output of a tile system and how might we interpret it?
+There are two widely accepted notions that capture what it means to compute with a tile assembly system.